semgrep/bento/README.md

 ```

 #### Running in CI/CD
 Bento in CI analyzes your entire project, not just the latest commit.
-So that you don't have to fix all existing issues before making Bento blocking, it supports a tech debt `archive` where historical issues can be tracked and ignored during CI.
+So that you don’t have to fix all existing issues before making Bento blocking, its `archive` feature allows historical issues to be tracked and ignored during CI.

 To configure Bento so that it only fails for new issues, first create the archive: